gold star for USAHOF

 150 Active Potential Football Hall of Famers

-The other criteria we look at is dominating seasons.
+We are also looking at peak periods and do that with each player’s five-year era of dominance.
 We call this the Terrell Davis Rule.
-In Davis’ Hall of Fame resume, you see that he was an elite player for three seasons and was the difference maker aiding the Denver Broncos to win their first two Super Bowls.
-The induction of Davis and others with similar careers (like Gale Sayers for example) shows that the Pro Football Hall of Fame recognizes bursts of excellence over years of above-average consistency.
-This will reflect in our ranking as a younger player who may have fewer accolades than a more tenured one could be ranked higher if he has more years where he was unquestionably an elite player at his position.
+In Davis’ Hall of Fame resume, you see that he was an elite player for three seasons and was the difference maker in aiding the Denver Broncos to win their first two Super Bowls.
+The induction of Davis and others with similar careers (like Gale Sayers) shows that the Pro Football Hall of Fame recognizes bursts of excellence over years of above-average consistency.

 Quarterbacks